18th January 2021

 What Does A Dental Hygienist Do?

 We’ve all heard of the dentist – but not many of us have heard of the dental hygienist, and in fact, those that have assume they don’t play as important a role as other dental professionals do in maintaining the health and appearance of your smile.
+So, what does a hygienist do to your teeth?

-In reality, dental hygienists are extremely important in caring for your mouth, teeth and gums.
+In reality, dental hygienists are extremely important in caring for your mouth, teeth and to repair gums.
 There’s a variety of ways they can help you get the best out of your smile and ensure it stays happy and healthy.
 Here’s a breakdown of what a dental hygienist does for your teeth.

 1. Scale & polish